offendingcommit/valdris/Regions/The Wandering Reaches.md

 ### The Confederation Model

-The Wandering Reaches operate under the [[Political Systems/Wanderer Confederations]] system, emphasizing flexibility, expertise, and collective decision-making:
+The Wandering Reaches operate under the [Wanderer Confederations](Wanderer%20Confederations.md) system, emphasizing flexibility, expertise, and collective decision-making:

 #### **The Council of Pathfinders**